DETAILED ACTION

 …

-automatically adjust a torque level applied by each hub motor of the electric delivery truck to be within a hub motor operation threshold based on the hub motor parameters thereby enabling each hub motor to operate at an operation torque level as requested by the electric delivery truck control inputs from the operation of the electric delivery truck and maintaining the torque level applied by each hub motor within a current limit allowed by a battery management unit of the electric delivery truck and a torque limit allowed by each hub motor as the electric delivery truck executes a route (“According to the above solution, the specific steps of updating the basic torque of the hub motor are as follows: setting gamma as accelerator pedal or brake pedal opening percentage, gamma belongs to [0, 1]; T (w) i is the outer characteristic torque corresponding to the actual rotating speed w of the ith hub motor; obtaining the change value delta Tai calculated by the vehicle basic drive skid-proof or yaw stability requirement according to each wheel slip rate and yaw angle state of the vehicle, setting delta Tai as 0, negative number or positive number; taking the basic torque T (k) i of the ith hub motor at k moment as the driving intention torque calculated based on the accelerator pedal and the brake pedal; if the delta Tai of each wheel is different, the T (k-1) i is different from each other in positive and negative, the basic torque of the hub motor is updated as follows: T (k-1) i=T (k) i; T (k) i = y *T (w) i-delta Tai.
+automatically adjust the torque level applied by each hub motor of the electric delivery truck to be within a hub motor operation threshold based on the hub motor parameters thereby enabling each hub motor to operate at an operation torque level as requested by the electric delivery truck control inputs from the operation of the electric delivery truck and maintaining the torque level applied by each hub motor within a current limit allowed by a battery management unit of the electric delivery truck and a torque limit allowed by each hub motor as the electric delivery truck executes a route (“According to the above solution, the specific steps of updating the basic torque of the hub motor are as follows: setting gamma as accelerator pedal or brake pedal opening percentage, gamma belongs to [0, 1]; T (w) i is the outer characteristic torque corresponding to the actual rotating speed w of the ith hub motor; obtaining the change value delta Tai calculated by the vehicle basic drive skid-proof or yaw stability requirement according to each wheel slip rate and yaw angle state of the vehicle, setting delta Tai as 0, negative number or positive number; taking the basic torque T (k) i of the ith hub motor at k moment as the driving intention torque calculated based on the accelerator pedal and the brake pedal; if the delta Tai of each wheel is different, the T (k-1) i is different from each other in positive and negative, the basic torque of the hub motor is updated as follows: T (k-1) i=T (k) i; T (k) i = y *T (w) i-delta Tai.
 The beneficial effects of the present invention are: 1.
 A method for calculating automobile torque of hub motor of the invention limits the torque output by the hub motor by considering the power output ability change of the power battery caused by the high voltage accessory according to the charging and discharging ability of the power battery, which solves the problem of over-charging or over-discharging of the power battery of the hub motor automobile.”
 (Page 5 lines 15-24), see also Page 4 lines 23-28, claim 10).

-However, Wang does not specifically disclose of automatically adjust a torque level applied to each hub motor in response to each hub motor parameter that impacts each hub motor differently and changes and/or deviates thereby enabling independent adjustment of the torque level applied to each hub motor, wherein independently adjusting the torque level to each hub motor in reverse and drive enables the electric delivery truck to accelerate and brake without an implementation of brakes.
+However, Wang does not specifically disclose of automatically adjust a torque level applied to each hub motor in response to each hub motor parameter that impacts each hub motor differently and changes and/or deviates thereby enabling independent adjustment of the torque level applied to each hub motor, wherein independently adjusting the torque level to each hub motor in reverse and drive enables the electric delivery truck to accelerate and brake without an implementation of brakes;

 Payne, in the same field of endeavor, teaches of automatically adjust a torque level applied to each hub motor in response to each hub motor parameter that impacts each hub motor differently and changes and/or deviates thereby enabling independent adjustment of the torque level applied to each hub motor, wherein independently adjusting the torque level to each hub motor in reverse and drive enables the electric delivery truck to accelerate and brake without an implementation of brakes (“Additionally, the managing module 530, in one arrangement, utilizes the identified locations of the hub motors 170′ on the vehicle 100 and the associated characteristics identified from the attributes 560 to manage the power delivery to the set of hub motors 170.
 In one approach, the managing module 530 independently manages the electrical power to provide distinct levels of the electrical power to separate ones of the hub motors 170′.
 In other words, the managing module 530 may independently manage the power delivery to each of the hub motors 170′ of the set of hub motors 170.”
 (Para 0071), “In one arrangement, the managing module 530, in the combination mode, provides an opposing torque to the rotatable axle 202 relative to the wheel hub 238 for electronic braking operations.
 For example, the managing module 530 uses the set of hub motors 170 to either electronically brake the vehicle 100 without the use of the brake 272, or electronically supplement the mechanical operation of the brake 272 to slow the vehicle 100 down.
 In this case, the managing module 530 dynamically disengages the one or more wheel clutches 264 while operating the set of hub motors 170 to provide an appropriate opposing torque to the rotatable axle 202 relative to the wheel hub 238 for slowing down the vehicle 100.”
 (Para 0090)).